 See 6199 for this type of revenue received from federal grants through OSPI.
-See 6399 for this type of revenue received from agencies other than OSPI.
+See 6399 for this type of revenue received through an agency other than OSPI.

 6300 Federal Grants Through Other Entities-Unassigned

 Record federal grant revenue received indirectly through non-federal entities other than OSPI.